willsowerbutts/ersatz80/README.md

 I'm assuming you're using Linux.
 On a Debian or Ubuntu system you should be able to install all the required software with:

 `$ sudo apt-get install make gcc-avr avr-libc avrdude z80asm python picocom`

 If you get this to build on Windows, well done you, please let me know how!

 To build the software, just run "make program".
 This will assemble the monitor ROM, compile the AVR firmware, upload it all to the AVR flash using the serial bootloader, then run picocom so you can talk to the running system.
-The makefile assumes that the AVR is on /dev/ttyUSB0, just adjust the `PROG_DEV` variable if you're using another port.
+The Makefile assumes that the AVR is on /dev/ttyUSB0, just adjust the `PROG_DEV` variable if you're using another port.